 Step 1: Download both the files in a specific folder and extract them.
 You’ll find these three files inside the firmware package:

 Step 2: Now switch off your Galaxy Y completely until it vibrates.

 Step 3: Now enter your phone into downloading mode.
 Refer:

-Step 4: Keep the phone as it is in downloading mode and connect it to your PC using USB cable.
-Ensure that you’ve installed device specific drivers on PC to detect the phone when connected (As mentioned in pre-requisites).
+Step 4: Keep the phone as it is in downloading mode and connect it to your PC using a USB cable.
+Ensure that you’ve installed device-specific drivers on PC to detect the phone when connected (As mentioned in pre-requisites).